What is the x-nf-request-id header?

 There won’t be any data there yet.
 This header information if only available for HTTP requests which occur after the devtools are opened.

 Now, it is time to generate HTTP traffic with the devtools open.
 This can be done by navigating to the URL where are are trying to capture this header or simply by refreshing the page if you are already at the URL in question.

 4. Find the header

 When web pages load, there are typically many HTTP request for multiple assets.
-Find the request which of interest.
-This might be for a particular file or it might be for the base URL itself.
+Find the request which is of interest.
+This might be a particular file or it might be the base URL itself.

 Click on the request you are interested in and find the http response (not request) headers.
 Each devtools is slightly different so please consult your browser’s documentation if there are questions about how to find this.

 For example, in Chrome, after clicking on the request - then click on the “Headers” tab to see these headers.

 5. Copy/paste (PLEASE NO SCREENSHOTS!!!) the x-nf-request-id header